acutedeveloper/justit-php-test/README.md

 ### Question 5:

-I have uploaded my example to this github repositry.
+I have uploaded my example to this github repository.
 A full working version can be seen here: http://php-lamp-104185.nitrousapp.com:3000/justit-php-test/

 ### Question 6:

+Not sure.

 ### Question 7: What will be the output of each of the echo statements?